Luke Raley Player Props: Rays vs. Rangers

-On Friday, Luke Raley (.417 on-base percentage in past 10 games, 69 points above season-long percentage) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 6:40 PM ET.
+Luke Raley and his .417 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Texas Rangers and Nathan Eovaldi on June 10 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Twins.
+In his last game he had a one-hit performance (1-for-3) against the Twins.

 Luke Raley Game Info & Props vs. the Rangers